LennardZuendorf/thesis-webapp/components/iframe/README.md

 # gradio iFrame

 This is a custom gradio component used to display the shap package text plot.
 Which is interactive HTML and needs a custom wrapper.
-See custom component examples at offical [docu](https://www.gradio.app/guides/custom-components-in-five-minutes)
+See custom component examples at official [docu](https://www.gradio.app/guides/custom-components-in-five-minutes)

 # Credit
 CREDIT: based mostly of Gradio template component, HTML